-Based on current projections, the Electric Utility will not meet the reserve requirement through 2023.
-[TO BE UPDATED AFTER THE 2024 BUDGET IS COMPLETE].
+Based on current projections, the Electric Utility will not meet the reserve requirement through 2024.
 Electric reserves were used to fund a portion of the broadband network build out, which will be paid back to the Electric Utility by the Broadband Utility over a 4-5 year period.
 In addition, ELE099 Advanced Metering, is requiring the use of reserves over the next year.
-Rate increases are pending Council approval and not included in the 20234 adopted budget.
-This policy will be reviewed and possibly updated in 2023.
+Rate increases are pending Council approval and not included in the 2024 adopted budget.
+[TO BE UPDATED AFTER THE 2025 BUDGET IS COMPLETE].